joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 One of the key benefits of P2P networks is their resilience to failure.
 Because there is no single point of failure, the network can continue to operate even if some nodes go offline or are attacked.
 However, this same resilience can also make it difficult to regulate and monitor P2P networks, leading to concerns about piracy, malware distribution, and other illegal activities.

 Overall, P2P networks have had a significant impact on the development of decentralized technologies and distributed computing, and continue to be an area of active research and innovation.

+## Social proof

+Social proof is a psychological phenomenon that occurs when people make decisions based on the actions and opinions of others.
+Simply put, it means that people are more likely to believe and follow the actions of others, especially those in their social group or people they perceive as having authority or expertise.

+Social proof can take many forms, including customer reviews, testimonials, social media likes and shares, celebrity endorsements, and expert recommendations.
+For example, when a customer sees positive reviews for a product or service, they are more likely to view that product or service favorably and consider making a purchase.
+Similarly, when a celebrity endorses a product, their fans may be more likely to buy it based on the celebrity's perceived authority and influence.

+In marketing and advertising, social proof is often used to influence consumer behavior and increase sales.
+By highlighting positive reviews, testimonials, and other forms of social proof, businesses can create a sense of trust and credibility with their target audience.
+This can lead to increased brand awareness, customer loyalty, and ultimately, higher sales.

+However, it is important to note that social proof can also have negative effects.
+For example, if a person sees negative reviews or hears negative opinions from their social group, they may be less likely to try a product or service.
+Additionally, social proof can sometimes lead to groupthink or a herd mentality, where people follow the crowd without considering their own individual preferences or opinions.

 ## Product Led Growth (PLG)